 Eucharistic Ministers: Eucharistic Ministers are licensed by the Bishop to assist in distributing communion during services.
 Contact Judith Foster Reese, 919-732-9308, for more information.

 Music: We draw on the creative musical talents of parishioners and others to enhance our worship.
-Our music program is under the leadership of the Director of Music & Organist, Dr. David Arcus.
+Our music program is under the leadership of the Acting Director of Music & Organist, Dr. Jason A. Wright.

 Readers: Lay readers are trained and scheduled to read scripture for worship services.
 Contact Bob Shelton, 336-282-3110; or Charles Thomas 919-489-8632 for more information.